Stawiski: Jewish community

+Demographics

 Economy

 The main branch of local economy is agriculture, based on individual arable farms producing crops for local processing as well as raising farm animals for the market.
 Apart from farming, trade and service industries cover the needs of the inhabitants.
 The overall number of people employed in the gmina's economy is 3,545.
 The breakdown of main employment sectors is as follows.
 Farming and forestry: 2,304.
 Industry: 177.
 Trade and services: 727.
 Education, health services: 288.
 Administration and policing: 35.

 The town's revenue in 2003 (including its surroundings) amounted 4.299 mln zloty.
 Net income was 900,000 zloty.
 However, expenses of the commune exceeded its profits in that period, and amounted to 4.679 mln zloty.
 Gross revenue and net profits fluctuate depending on expenditures in the public sector, such as environmental protection, water management, dump disposal, sewers, etc.